ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 If $X$ is an [[Omega-spectrum]], then by definition this last morphism is already a weak equivalence in the strict model structure, hence in particular a weak equivalence in the stable model structure.

-From this it follows that also the first morphism is a stable equivalence, because for every [[Omega-spectrum]] $Y$ then by the adjunctions in prop. \ref{AdjunctionsBetweenLoopingAndDeloopingForSeqSpec}
+From this it follows that also the first morphism is a stable equivalence, because for every [[Omega-spectrum]] $Y$ then by the adjunctions in prop. \ref{AdjunctionsBetweenLoopingAndDeloopingForSeqSpec} we have a [[commuting diagram]] of the form

 $$
   \array{